HeruEwasham/GenericParameterCollection.Console/README.md

 ### Convert a list of console-arguments to a ParameterCollection

+Extension method SetValuesFromConsoleArguments(..)

 You provide a ParameterCollection with some default values.
 Then you can send the array of string-arguments that are provided in the Main-method to the extension-method SetValuesFromConsoleArguments(..).
 This method will then parse the arguments and try the best to convert the values based on the converters available.

 This method supports setting a custom prefix for defining parameter-keys in the console (default is "--").
 Mark that all parameter-keys must be only one word.

+### Get the parameters as a table

+Extension method GetParametersHelpTable(..)

+You provide a ParameterCollection, and have some ways to customize it.
+This include an optional Description field and the headers.

 ## FAQ